Nitrogen fixation bacteria

 And the ammonia formed by nitrogen-fixation bacteria; the rhizobia.

-Researchers by counting flashes from satellites estimate that lightning releases about 26,000 tons of nitrogen-oxides into the atmosphere every year; that is small fry compared the biological fixation of the element, yet important.
+Researchers by counting flashes from satellites estimate that lightning releases about 26,000 tons of nitrogen-oxides into the atmosphere every year; that is small fry compared to the biological fixation of the element by legumes, yet important.

 Gardeners have also known for millennia that vegetables planted where last season there was a pea or bean crop, are particularly luscious and bear abundant fruit.